matteoTomicic/javascript_colorGame/README.md

-# javascript_colorGame
+# javascript-colorGame
-My first mini JavaScript project, made for fun and practice
+A simple color picker game made with JavaScript